Evolution of Indian Fashion

 “The 70s also saw the export of traditional material with the result that export surplus was sold within the country itself and hence, international fashion came to India much before the MTV culture,” says Baxi.
 Synthetics became popular and the disco culture had a profound influence on fashion and the clothes became as flashy as the mirrored ball that spins over the dancers.

 In the ’80s the big money ruled.
 It was the era of self-consciousness and American designers like Calvin Klein became household names.
 In India too, silhouettes became more masculine and the salwar kameez was made with shoulder pads.
-Says Baxi, “Power dressing and corporate look became dominant dress code.
+Says Baxi, “Power dressing and the corporate look became dominant dress code.
 “The influence of cable TV became more prominent and the teenage market boomed with youngsters going in for the trendy look, which in turn influenced the elders.

 The ’90s the last decade of the millennium was one of the extremes.
 The excess of the early decade gave way to the drastic pairing down and stripping away in the hands of German designers like Helmut Lang and Jil Sander.
 “Perhaps the biggest fashion news of the ’90s has been the ascendancy of the younger generation of designers into the mainstream.
 The decade also looked for independent women with comforts, poise, and confidence as key features,” says Nair.